When does my class start & what time?

 Introductory courses generally have a maximum of 11 students.
 Occasionally a larger introductory course is run with up to 14 students but in this case a teaching assistant assists the teacher.

 General adult classes usually have up to 14 students.
 This may occasionally be exceeded with the teacher’s agreement.

 The number of students in shorter special interest courses will depend on which workshop is used and the requirements of the course.
-The main workshop can accommodate up to 14 or 15 students; studio one up to 9 or 10.
+The Workshop 1 can accommodate up to 14 or 15 students; Workshop 2 up to 12.

 Children’s classes may have up to 14 students.
 Most children’s classes have a teacher and teaching assistant.
 The rare exception to this is where there are low enrolments but a class is allowed to run with just a teacher; this only happens when there would be other staff members on the premises to assist the teacher in an emergency.

 All our teachers are experienced potters with their own art practices.
 New teachers go through an induction process to ensure that they teach to the expected level.